davidelrizzo/QuestMaker/README.md

 - Can only search for treasure on a furniture item (eg. chest, bookcase) not rooms
 - Search traps in visible area or limit of squares?
 - Item (stack) limit per creature (Say 8 for a hero, 0 for most monsters), some - items can be stacked though, eg. coins up to 100 or potions
-- All Equipment owned is immediately used. (eg. you cannot hold two items of same type, say two 'Left hand' items)
+- All Item owned is immediately used. (eg. you cannot hold two items of same type, say two 'Left hand' items)
 - Maps can be any shape or size (2D grid)
 - Each Tile can have one creature, one trigger, one item of furniture and a right and bottom wall.
 - Line of sight based on squares not rooms (this has implications for multi square objects like furniture)
 - Is line of sight per player, per team or per creature?
 - There is no difference between a hero and monster other than attribute values (eg. Can this creature leave the map?
-Can it reveal fog of war?, Can it carry equipment? etc..)
+Can it reveal fog of war?, Can it carry Item? etc..)
 - Named special monsters are just different monster types that you only see once in a campaign
 - Campaign defines max players, number of teams and level sequence
 - Triggers (eg. traps, level exits) belong to a specific team(s) and can only be activated by that team